 In industries, this chemical is applied mostly for mineral processing mechanisms.
-Additionally, Oxalic acid can be used to sterilize equipments and people in the textile space use it for bleaching clothes.
+Additionally, oxalic acid can be used to sterilize equipment and people in the textile space use it for bleaching clothes.

 3. Medicinal Uses of Oxalic Acid

-In the medical field, companies make use of the acid to further purify certain chemicals or dilute them.
-However, there is very fewer data on the health benefits of this acid.
+In the medical field, companies make use of acid to purify certain chemicals or dilute them.
+However, there are very little data on the health benefits of this acid.
 Oxalic acid in organic and raw form is non-lethal.
-But sometimes it can have harmful effects in the body as well.
+But sometimes it can have harmful effects on the body as well.

 4. Other Uses

-So, in addition to using the chemical for bleaching, removing rust and stain, Oxalic acid is mostly used as a reducing element in developing photographic film.
-It is also used in wastewater treatment where this acid removes’ calcium deposits effectively from water.
+So, in addition to using the chemical for bleaching, and removing rust and stain, oxalic acid is mostly used as a reducing element in developing photographic film.
+It is also used in wastewater treatment where this acid removes calcium deposits effectively from water.